gaultier/dedup/README.md

 # Scan files in the current directory and don't display a window for visualization
 $ ./dedup_release --windowless

+# Scan files in the current directory and be very loose in the duplicate detection (high distance)
+$ ./dedup_release --distance 10

 # Run the tests:
 $ ./test
 ```